henokcity/burger/README.md

 ## User-Story
     AS A user, I want to be able to view all burger order in the restaurant app

-    I WANT to be able to distingush the devoured burger from waithing to be devoured
+    I WANT to be able to distinguish the devoured burger from waithing to be devoured

     SO THAT I can manage the log and the database entery